Belcarra

 Belcarra is a village on the shore of Indian Arm, a side inlet of Burrard Inlet, and is part of Metro Vancouver.
 It lies northwest of Port Moody and immediately east of the Deep Cove area of North Vancouver, across the waters of Indian Arm.
 Isolated by geography on a narrow peninsula, Belcarra is accessible by a single winding paved road or by water.
 Before incorporation it was commonly known as Belcarra Bay.

 It is largely a residential bedroom community for Vancouver and its suburbs.
 Belcarra is one of the few communities in this area that is not growing substantially.
 While the small neighbouring Village of Anmore has grown and changed, Belcarra has remained a relatively small community.
 This is a result of small land area, relative inaccessibility, and zoning for single family residential homes.
 With a population of 687 as of 2021, it has one of the lowest populations of any independent settlement in the Vancouver area.
 Many residents in Belcarra have private docks and boats; even houses that are not on the water are sometimes able to procure a shared dock.

 Etymology

-William Norman Bole, a successful criminal lawyer (and later a judge) in New Westminster, was an immigrant from that county in the 19th century.
-As payment for his defence of the Irishman John Hall, Belcarra's first European settler, Bole acquired the land that would become the Village of Belcarra, naming it after a village in his native Ireland.
+William Norman Bole, a successful criminal lawyer and later a judge in New Westminster, was an immigrant from Ireland in the 19th century.
+As payment for his defence of the Irishman John Hall, Belcarra's first European settler, Bole acquired the land that would become the Village of Belcarra.
+He named it after a village in his native Ireland.